semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### the escaping character

-String literals can be enclosed(delimited) by single quote('), double quotes(") or triple quotes("""). if we use single quote to delimit a string character and use at the same time another single quote in the string literal, this will result in an error.
+String literals can be enclosed(delimited) by single quote('), double quotes(") or triple quotes("""). if we use a single quote to delimit a string character and use at the same time another single quote in the string literal, this will result in an error.

 ```python